 Snacking Society – It is estimated that most Americans are eating or snacking on something 10-16 times a day, so we have a constant supply of the drug, glucose, in our system.
 What we are snacking on, and how often we are snacking, is a central problem.
 Food is everywhere.
 It’s at the tire store, the mini marts, at home.
 We have mid-morning school snacks, after school snacks, food is in our break rooms at work, at our athletic events, before and after practice.
 Food is used to celebrate.
-When we constantly eat, have food in the form of glucose in our bodies, we are unable to access fat.
-Our ancestors, the hunter/gatherers, and even as recently as our grandparents, didn’t eat 5, 6… 16 times a day, they ate 2 or 3 times a day.
-Sometimes, they didn’t have food for days.
-Feast or famine.
-They were forced to fast and their bodies naturally turned to their fat stores for energy.
-They survived because they relied on this fat for energy, and fat is a very efficient fuel.
-For most of us in today’s society, there is plenty of stored fat to use, an average of 90,000 calories, compared to about 2,000 calories stored as glucose.
-Our brains and bodies thrive on fat, it’s how were were built, and it’s how we should still eat today.
+Every time we put something in our mouth, glucose rises, depending on the food.
+When glucose rises, the hormone insulin rises in response, in order to distribute the glucose to the cells.
+When we constantly eat, our glucose and insulin levels are constantly elevated, and we are unable to access fat.
+Insulin is a hormone that blocks fat burning.
+We have become a nation that uses glucose, not fat, for fuel.

 This is Not Easy – If giving up processed food was easy, everyone would be lean and healthy.
-We need to change our habits.
-We need to change the way we respond to stress in our lives and manage our emotions in a healthy way.
-We need to change our appetite regulation.
-We need to change our relationship with food and our food choices.
-The rewards are endless.
-I can help you make these changes.
-I can help you overcome your struggles with sugar and processed food addiction.
+We need to change our habits, the way we look at food.
+We also need to change the way we respond to stress in our lives, manage our emotions, sleep and get outdoors.
+The rewards of improved metabolic health are endless.
+I can help you make changes that work for you.
+I can help you overcome your struggles with sugar and processed foods and reverse metabolic syndrome.